 These programs and partnerships include apprenticeships, clinical experience, community-based assessments, customized training, incumbent worker, internships, customized recruitment, job shadowing, on-the-job training, and tax credit programs.
 Here are just two of the many success stories of those who have participated in one of our Workforce Initiatives programs:

 Hannah Eassa is a student at Northern Virginia Community College pursuing an associate’s degree.
 Her father learned about job opportunities with CVS Health at our Fort Bragg Talent Connect Center, which offers skill development and hiring center services that help veterans transition to civilian life.
 He thought his daughter would be a good fit for employment since the military and CVS Health share so many basic values.

 Hannah is autistic and has a learning disability called dyscalculia, and needed some guidance and mentoring to give her the confidence for a face-to-face interview at CVS Pharmacy.
 She was hired as a clerk-cashier, and has thrived in her position.

 “There are thousands of talented military family members like Hannah who can add to the diverse CVS Health Workforce Initiatives talent pipeline,” says Workforce Initiatives Manager Ed Pethan.

-“While a student, Caesar worked hard and really stepped up to help our customers,” says Caesar’s store manager.
-She also reports that Caesar’s self confidence has increased, and now as a permanent employee, he is making many positive contributions to the team.
+“While a student, Cesar worked hard and really stepped up to help our customers,” says Cesar’s store manager.
+She also reports that Cesar’s self confidence has increased, and now as a permanent employee, he is making many positive contributions to the team.